DataDog/datadog-lambda-python/README.md

 We provide a swap in replacement handler, with zero required code changes.

-1. Set the environment variable `DD_LAMBDA_HANDLER` to the your handler location.
+1. Set the environment variable `DD_LAMBDA_HANDLER` to your regular handler location, eg. `myfunc.handler`.
 2. If using the layer, set your handler to `datadog_lambda.handler.handler`.

 ### Manual Wrap